Catholic Church in Vietnam

-The Catholic Church in Vietnam (Giáo hội Công giáo Việt Nam) is part of the worldwide Catholic Church, under the spiritual leadership Pope in Rome.
+The Catholic Church in Vietnam (Giáo hội Công giáo Việt Nam) is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.
 Vietnam has the fifth largest Catholic population in Asia, after the Philippines, India, China and Indonesia.
 There are about 7 million Catholics in Vietnam, representing 7.4% of the total population.
 There are 27 dioceses (including three archdioceses) with 2,228 parishes and 2,668 priests.
 The main liturgical rites employed in Vietnam are those of the Latin Church.

 History

 Early periods

 A variant of the Lord's Prayer in Vietnamese (Kinh Thiên Chúa 經天主) written in chữ Nôm in the book, 聖教經願 Thánh giáo kinh nguyện.

 Vietnamese Hail Mary in chữ Nôm and chữ Quốc ngữ, late 18th century.

 The first Catholic missionaries visited Vietnam from Portugal and Spain in the 16th century.
 The early Catholic missions in Vietnam achieved modest success among local populations.
 Only after the arrival of Jesuits in the first decades of the 17th century did Christianity began to gain converts within the local populations in both domains of Đàng Ngoài (Tonkin) and Đàng Trong (Cochinchina).
 These missionaries were mainly Italians, Portuguese, and Japanese.
 Two priests, Francesco Buzomi and Diogo Carvalho, established the first Catholic community in Hội An in 1615.
 Between 1627 and 1630, Avignonese Alexandre de Rhodes and Portuguese Pero Marques converted more than 6,000 people in Tonkin.

 In the 17th century, Jesuit missionaries including Francisco de Pina, Gaspar do Amaral, Antonio Barbosa, and de Rhodes developed an alphabet for the Vietnamese language, using the Latin script with added diacritic marks.
 This writing system continues to be used today, and is called chữ Quốc ngữ (literally "national language script").
 Meanwhile, the traditional chữ Nôm, in which Girolamo Maiorica was an expert, was the main script conveying Catholic faith to Vietnamese until the late 19th century.

 Since the late 17th century, French missionaries of the Foreign Missions Society and Spanish missionaries of the Dominican Order were gradually became active in evangelization in Vietnam.
 Other missionaries active in pre-modern Vietnam were Franciscans (in Cochinchina), Italian Dominicans & Discalced Augustinians (in Eastern Tonkin), and those sent by the Propaganda Fide.